-About 36 per cent of Australia's bilateral aid goes to PNG because of a special relationship with the country based on long historical association.
+About 48 per cent of Australia's bilateral aid goes to PNG because of a special relationship with the country based on long historical association.

-This year Papua New Guinea will receive \$264 million in assistance.
-The bulk of this amount (\$253 million) will be in the form of an untied grant for budgetary support.
-This amount represents the second payment under a five-year aid agreement negotiated between the Australian and Papua New Guinea Governments in September 1980.
+This year Papua New Guinea will receive \$302 million in assistance.
+The bulk of this amount (\$288 million) will be in the form of an untied grant for budgetary support.
+This amount represents the third payment under a five-year aid agreement negotiated between the Australian and Papua New Guinea Governments in September 1980 and amended in 1983.
 As with the first five-year aid agreement which ended in 1980-81, the purpose of this long-term aid arrangement is to provide PNG with a practicable framework in which to plan its development.

 In addition to the budget support grant, Australia meets the cost of termination payments and retirement benefits due to former employees and provides training for Papua New Guineans.
-Since 1981-82 this training has been incorporated into the PNG/Australia Technical Co-operation Program.
+This training is incorporated into the PNG/Australia Technical Co-operation Program.
 This program also includes a jointly funded technical assistance program which will provide services and related equipment to increase the technical capacity and capability of Papua New Guinea.